themattrosen/cute_dsp/README.md

 ### Highpass Filtering
 Uses a second order Butterworth filter with a 6dB per octave rolloff, converted from the lowpass filter equation.

+### Echo Filtering
+Uses two ring buffers for delay of input and output samples.
+There are three designable parameters:

+* Delay time
+* Mix factor (echo loudness)
+* Feedback factor (amount that echoes feedback into themselves)

 ## Usage
 cute_dsp must be used concurrently with cute_sound.

-To set up cute_dsp, `#include "cute_dsp.h"` somewhere above your include for cute_sound.h.
+To set up cute_dsp, `#include "cute_dsp.h"` somewhere below your include for cute_sound.h.
 Above the include to cute_dsp, there must be one place where you `#define CUTE_DSP_IMPLEMENTATION`.

 ### cd_context_t
-Before or after creating your `cs_context_t` cute sound context, you will need to create a cute_dsp context.
+After creating your `cs_context_t` cute sound context, you will need to create a cute_dsp context.

 ```cpp
 cs_context_t* sound_context = cs_make_context(...);